danielhusar/use-escape-key/readme.md

 Type: `array`
 Default: `[]`

-If you use in your callback any values from the outer scope that change over time, you should provide them as dependeincies so callback will get executed with latest values.
+If you use in your function any values from the outer scope that change over time, you should provide them as dependencies so function will get executed with latest values.
 This get passed as [second argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects) into `useEffect` hook.

 ## License